revival-lab/revival-lab/index.md

     #url: "/docs/license/"
     #btn_class: "btn--primary"
     #btn_label: "Learn more"

-feature_row2:
+feature_row_expertise:
   - image_path: /assets/images/wordcloud.jpg
     alt: "placeholder image 2"
-    title: "Expertice"
+    title: "Expertise"
-    excerpt: 'At Code Revival Lab, our expertise extends into the realms of **scientific and technical software**, with a specialized focus on **high-performance** computing.
+    excerpt: 'At Code Revival Lab, our expertise extends into the realms of **scientific and technical software**, with a specialized focus on **high-performance** applications.
 We thrive in crafting solutions for **restricted and embedded systems**, ensuring efficiency even in resource-constrained environments.
 We excel in languages crucial to modern software development, including **Rust**, **C/C++**, and **Python**.'

-    #url: "#test-link"
-    #btn_label: "Read More"
-    #btn_class: "btn--primary"
-feature_row3:
+feature_row_services:
-  - image_path: /assets/images/blurry-rust.jpg
+  - image_path:
     alt: "placeholder image 2"
-    title: "Placeholder Image Right Aligned"
-    excerpt: 'This is some sample content that goes here with **Markdown** formatting.
-Right aligned with `type="right"`'
-    url: "#test-link"
-    btn_label: "Read More"
-    btn_class: "btn--primary"
-feature_row4:
+    title: "Services"
+    excerpt: 'We offer help and consultancy to new or existing projects.'

+feature_services_bullets:
+  - image_path:
+    excerpt: |
+      - Profile existing software using **static code analysis**
+      - **Unit Test Development:**
+        Development and implementation of robust unit tests to ensure the correctness and reliability of your software.
+      - **Version Control Implementation:** Utilization of industry-standard version control systems, such as Git and GitHub, to track changes, facilitate collaboration, and ensure a secure and organized development workflow.
+  - image_path:
+    excerpt: |
+      - **Refactoring** for readability and maintainability
+      - **Build System Modernization:** Modernization of build systems such as CMake for C/C++ projects or Cargo for Rust projects to streamline development processes and improve project maintainability.
+      - **Code migration** to e.g. modern C++ or Rust, incl. multi-language setups
-  - image_path: /assets/images/blurry-rust.jpg
+  - image_path:
-    alt: "placeholder image 2"
-    title: "Placeholder Image Center Aligned"
-    excerpt: 'This is some sample content that goes here with **Markdown** formatting.
-Centered with `type="center"`'
-    url: "#test-link"
-    btn_label: "Read More"
-    btn_class: "btn--primary"
+    excerpt: |
+      - Create **Python bindings** for C/C++/Fortran code
+      - Modernize build system
+      - Code translation

 ---
 {% include feature_row id="intro" type="center" %}
+{% include feature_row id="feature_row_expertise" type="left" %}
+{% include feature_row id="feature_row_services" type="center" %}
 {% include feature_row %}

-{% include feature_row id="feature_row2" type="center" %}
+{% include feature_row id="feature_services_bullets"%}